python-rapidjson/python-rapidjson/docs/decoder.rst

       :returns: a new value

-      This is called, if implemented, when a *JSON object* has been completely parsed, and can be used replace it with an arbitrary different value, like what can be done with the ``object_hook`` argument of the :func:`loads` function:
+      This is called, if implemented, when a *JSON object* has been completely parsed, and can be used to replace it with an arbitrary different value, like what can be done with the ``object_hook`` argument of the :func:`loads` function:

       .. doctest::